amatov/SegmentationBiomarkerCTC/README.md

 This repository covers segmentation of PSMA-labeled CTCs at two resolutions, plus a set of general-purpose supporting tools.
-See [DEPENDENCIES.md](DEPENDENCIES.md) for the MATLAB Compiler Runtime requirement of the compiled executables.
+See [DEPENDENCIES.md](DEPENDENCIES.md) for the Matlab Compiler Runtime requirement of the compiled executables.

 ## Repository contents